-Bottle feeding is necessary for kittens under five weeks who are orphaned, have been rejected by their mother, the mother has a medical condition which makes her unable to nurse, or if the litter is large.
+Bottle feeding is necessary for kittens under five weeks who are orphaned, have been rejected by their mother, the mother has a medical condition that makes her unable to nurse, or if the litter is large.
 It is both rewarding and challenging to bottle feed a kitten and requires knowledge to do it safely.

-Making the decision to hand-raise a kitten takes time and commitment.
+Deciding to hand-raise a kitten takes time and commitment.
 Neonates will need to be fed, cleaned and helped to go to the toilet every 2-3 hours, around the clock until the kitten is old enough to start solid food.

 Bottle feeding equipment